craigmhughes/TidyTube/README.md

 # TidyTube

+*You must be signed in and subscribed to a few channels otherwise YouTube can do nothing but recommend you content, which this extension will try and block*

 Tidies up distracting content YouTube tries so very hard to push on to viewers.
 I made this initially to help myself learn more about programming while on the site.
 I would often click off the subject I am viewing and be trapped in a loop of Clicking and watching content that is not helping me learn.